-- 1. SOFTEK is approved for 100% on-highway uses; other applications must be pre-approved by Hendrickson Sales Engineering.
-This system has a 9,500 pound capacity.
-System capacity represents maximum loads on tires at ground level. - 2 The STEERTEK axle has a 71.0" Kingpin Intersection (KPI). - 3.
-The STEERTEK axle is a 5.36" axle beam drop height.
-Axle beam drop is measured from the kingpin intersection to the top of the axle. - 4.
+- 1. SOFTEK is approved for 100% on-highway uses.
+All applications must comply with applicable Hendrickson specifications and must also be approved by the respective vehicle manufacturer with the vehicle in its original, as-built configuration.
+Contact Hendrickson and the respective vehicle manufacturer for approval of additional applications.
+This system has a 9,000, 10,000 and 12,000 pound capacity.
+System capacity represents maximum loads on tires at ground level. - 2 STEERTEK axle is available with 69.0" kingpin Intersection (KPI). - 3.
+STEERTEK axle offers 5.36" axle beam drop heights.
+Axle beam drop is measured from the kingpin intersection to the top of the axle spring seat (Top wrap). - 4.
 SOFTEK suspension weight includes frame hangers, main springs, bushings, shocks, upper shock brackets and axle attachment hardware. - 5.
-SOFTEK is integral to and available exclusively with the STEERTEK axle.
+STEERTEK axle system weight is based on a 4.25" drop height and a 69.0" KPI axle.
+Weight includes, the axle beam, knuckle/steering arm assemblies and tie rod assemblies. - SOFTEK is integral to and available exclusively with the STEERTEK axle.
 This system is anti-lock braking system (ABS) ready.
-STEERTEK is compatible with most industry standard wheel ends and brakes, contact the vehicle or chassis and body manufacturer for more information. - 6.
-The STEERTEK axle product identification is etched on the center front of the axle beam providing the following information: - Axle part number: Identifies the features of the axle beam. - Axle assembly number: Identifies the complete assembly, which includes the steering knuckles and bracket assemblies.
+STEERTEK is compatible with most industry standard wheel ends and brakes, contact the vehicle or chassis and body manufacturer for more information. - 7.
+STEERTEK axle product identification is etched on the center front of the axle beam, providing the following information: - Axle part number: Identifies the features of the axle beam. - Axle assembly number: Identifies the complete assembly, which includes the steering knuckles and bracket assemblies.

-Front view of STEERTEK axle showing approximate location of product identification.
+Front view of STEERTEK axle showing location of product identification.